rng-guy/NFSMWBartender/README.txt

 The "Basic" feature set ALSO LETS YOU CHANGE (in general)
  • which notification string the game displays whenever you destroy a given cop vehicle;
  • which radio callsigns and chatter a given cop vehicle can trigger in player pursuits;
- • under which conditions (if at all) a given cop vehicle shows up on the radar / mini-map; and
+ • under which conditions (if at all) a given cop vehicle shows up on the radar / mini-map;
+ • how (if at all) line of sight affects the colour of the helicopter's cone-of-vision icon; and
  • the selection, order, and length of interactive themes that play during player pursuits.

 The "Basic" feature set FIXES SIX BUGS / ISSUES: